 - All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately.

-- All staff and volunteers working at our school have a responsibility to report concerns to the designated leads for Safeguarding: Mrs Templeton and Mrs Bryson.
+- All staff and volunteers working at our school have a responsibility to report concerns to the designated lead for Safeguarding: Mrs Bryson.

 Areas of Safeguarding